 - diverse and thriving local communities

-It is a whole system approach that considers the impacts of designs in global space and time.
-It is multi-disciplinary and inter-disciplinary and can be applied broadly in all fields including:
+Design for Sustainability is a whole system approach that considers the overall impacts of designs.
+It is a multi-disciplinary and inter-disciplinary approach that can be applied in all fields including:

 - architecture, interior and landscape design;